wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

     - Describe the background activity to this scene and where the characters are.
 4. Action
     - Action is done as a silent film.
     - Describe the action in terms of what the wallflower would observe.
+What are the characters doing?
 Don't describe anything the wallflower can't observe.
 For example: the wallflower can't observe what the characters are thinking or feeling.
 5. Impression
     - For each player observing:
         - What is your wallflowers gut reaction to this scene?
-Pick a feeling from the [feeling wheel](#feeling-wheel) or [feeling list](#feelings-list)
+Pick a feeling from the [wheel](#feeling-wheel) or [list](#feeling-list)

 #### Bloom

 Describe your wallflower joining or leaving the party.
 Why did they stop being a wallflower?

-0. What is your wallflowers feeling? pick a feeling from the [feeling wheel](#feeling-wheel) or [feeling list](#feeling-list)
+0. What is your wallflowers feeling?
+Pick a feeling from the [wheel](#feeling-wheel) or [list](#feeling-list)
 1. Narrate a short vignette of your wallflower joining or leaving the party.
-2. If your wallflower joined the party give your wallflower a name and write them under characters.
+2. If your wallflower joined the party name your wallflower and write them down under characters.

 This wallflower may no longer be played.
 You may only play scenes on your turn going forward.